porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 }
 ```

-First, add the mapping `limits` and struct `Limit` that serve as data storage for the state of daily limits accounts enable.
+First, add the mapping `limits` and struct `Limit` that serve as data storages for the state of daily limits accounts enable.
 The roles of each variable in the struct are commented out below.

 ```solidity
     struct Limit {